A powerful and stylish laptop, which outclasses rivals in key areas. The second screen functionality needs more support though.

 If you’re working on something and you feel the need to delegate some notes or a video to that second screen, you’d better have a mouse to hand, otherwise the ZenBook Pro 15 isn’t that useable.

-Additionally, I found that some of the native apps, particularly the numerical pad and the calculator, were not terribly responsive, to the point where after a few minutes faffing, I put them away and never used them again.
+Additionally, I found that some of the native apps, particularly the numerical pad and the calculator, were not terribly responsive, to the point where after a few minutes of joyless faffing, I put them away and never used them again.

 In the time I had the ZenBook Pro 15, I also didn’t get to use any other apps or services that might make better use of that extra touchable real-estate.
 I prefer using Google Docs and Sheets day-to-day, and so the ScreenPad Office functionality was essentially lost on me.
-The lack of Spotify support was disappointing, considering that was one of the few things I liked about the MacBook Pro’s TouchBar – and this very much feels like this is a riposte to Apple’s secondary OLED strip – so I didn’t get to see how this compared.
+The lack of Spotify support was disappointing, considering that was one of the few things I liked about the MacBook Pro’s TouchBar – and Asus’s ScreenPad very much feels like this is a riposte to Apple’s secondary OLED strip – so I didn’t get to see how this compared.

 Asus ZenBook Pro 15 – Keyboard